sachio222/chatty-checky-prompty/README.md

-# Chatty, Checky, Prompty (CCP) Algorithm
+# Chatty, Checky, Prompty Algorithm

-The CCP Algorithm utilizes three OpenAI GPT models to generate, validate, and improve prompts in a collaborative manner.
+The Chatty, Checky, Prompty Algorithm works with three LLM models to generate, validate, and improve prompts in a collaborative manner.
 The algorithm establishes an interactive loop between the three models, with Chatty generating prompts, Checky validating them, and Prompty suggesting improvements.

 ## Dependencies

 - `langchain/chat_models`
 - `langchain/schema`
-- `@supabase/auth-helpers-nextjs`

 ## Usage